dpaulat/supercell-wx-docs/getting-started/initial-setup.rst

 - https://www.wxtools.org/

 In addition to color tables, alert colors can also be modified.
-Use the text box to specify a color in ARGB hexidecimal format (#aarrggbb), or use the color picker to select a color.
+Use the text box to specify a color in ARGB hexadecimal format (#aarrggbb), or use the color picker to select a color.

 .. image:: images/initial-setup-05-settings-alerts-small.png